needle-mirror/com.unity.polyspatial.visionos/Documentation~/FAQ.md

 ## Q: My content is too dark in visionOS simulator**
 * In the visionOS simulator, try using Device -> Erase All Content and Settings and/or switching to a different environment (Museum (Day) versus Living Room (Day), for instance).

+# Play to Device Host
+**I'm having trouble connecting to the Play to Device Host**

+- Make sure both the host machine and the mobile device are connected to the same WiFi network
+- Make sure your firewall is not blocking the connection.
+If it is, then you may have to temporarily disable it using the appropriate tool for your OS.

+**I'm observing lag, or my editor seems to hang.**

+In Unity Editor, try enabling `Run in Background` under `Project Settings > Player > Resolution and Presentation`.
+While this setting is not currently exposed under the visionOS platform, it is shared for all build targets.
+You can enable it under the Standalone build target tab.

+**My app doesn't seem to receive any input  once connected to the host.**

+If your app is not receiving input from the Play To Device host (especially when using the visionOS Simulator), you may need to change your input settings.
+The PolySpatial package contains a preset input asset in its Package Manager samples, but the important settings to check are:
+- `Background Behavior`: Ignore Focus
+- `Play Mode Input Behavior`: All Device Input Always Goes To Game View